Shopify/shopify_python_api/.github/api_update_reminder.md

 This is an automated reminder for the maintainers that a new Stable release of the Shopify API is due soon, so the library needs to be updated.

 A new library release should be prepared to:

-* add the upcoming Stable release
+- add the upcoming Stable release
-* remove the oldest Stable release which will no longer be supported.

 The PR should be created as a **draft** but not yet be merged.